The live animal exhibit trail and all hiking trails are OPEN every day! Squam Lake Cruises run daily.

 Water Matters Pavilion

 Life Underground ExhibitExplore the world of water through water-related exhibits and live animals.
-Listen to frog calls; take a virtual tour of the Squam Watershed; create an interactive landscape in kinetic sand to learn how water moves; learn about ice; visit the live mink, turtles, and frogs; spy fish in the warm and cold water aquariums; plus much more!
+Listen to frog calls; take a virtual tour of the Squam Watershed; create an interactive landscape in kinetic sand to learn how water moves; learn about ice; visit the live turtles, and frogs; spy fish in the warm and cold water aquariums; plus much more!

 Coyote Exhibit